 4. Kettle Moraine State Forest Southern Unit

 The Kettle Moraine State Forest—Southern Unit is 61 miles east of Madison and 37 miles southwest of Milwaukee.
 It’s located in Waukesha County, with headquarters in Eagle, WI.
-Directions HERE.
+Find Directions HERE.
 Be sure to check out the Paradise Springs Nature Trail while down there.
 You won’t be disappointed!

 5. Minors Park